OOKB/baltimorefoodhub/content/buildings/building2.md

 ---
 id: flex2

-title: Flex 2
+title: Building 2
-sf: 13,965
+sf: '13,271'
 floors: 2 Levels + Mezzanine
-ceilings:
+ceilings: null
 loading: Loading Dock
-tenants:
+tenants: null
-leased:
+leased: null
 ---

 Think of this as your own secured container to make all food business dreams a reality.
-Use this flexible space for food manufacturing, preparation and storage.
-750–8000 sq ft spaces are available for any food-related business.
+Use this flexible space for food manufacturing, reail or office.